tel: +48 22 499 98 98

 • They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-• Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
-It's also worth noting that miniscule components of these devices are able to complicate diagnosis in case of swallowing.
+• Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets can complicate diagnosis after entering the body.

 Keep neodymium magnets away from people with pacemakers.